Global Reach: We offer an unparalleled worldwide media capture and creation service, safeguarding and enhancing the British Army's reputation.

 The rank requirement is Corporal with a minimum of 8 years left to serve.

-Specialist Trade Training comprises of a 16-week Defence Visual Communication Specialist (Foundation) course held at the Defence School of Photography (DSOP) in RAF Cosford.
-You will leave as a Class 2 RLC Photographer.
+Specialist Trade Training comprises of a 24-week Defence Visual Communication Specialist course held at the Defence School of Photography (DSOP) in RAF Cosford.
+This tri-service course will see you train alongside Royal Navy and Royal Air Force photographers.

 The Army Photographer trade consists of: